Set apart for beauty, rest & adventure

 The Nantahala Gorge

-Hideaway Point sits in the heart of the Nantahala Gorge, a scenic and adventure-filled corner of Western North Carolina just ten minutes from downtown Bryson City.
+The Nantahala Gorge is a scenic and adventure-filled corner of Western North Carolina just ten minutes from downtown Bryson City.
 This area is known for whitewater rafting, hiking, zip lining, mountain biking, and fly fishing—all just minutes from the property.

-Endless River Adventures offers expert-guided rafting and fishing trips, plus gear and kayaks.
-Next door, Wildwater’s zip line canopy tour is a fun and educational way to explore the Nantahala National Forest.
-The Big Wesser is a favorite riverside spot for food, drinks, and play, and nearby Cardinal Coffee is perfect for a quiet start to the day.
-With great outfitters, trails, and local eats nearby, Hideaway Point is perfectly positioned for exploring the Gorge.
+In the Nantahala Gorge, you’ll find expert rafting and fishing trips, along with gear rentals and kayaking opportunities.
+Nearby, zip line canopy tour offers a fun and educational way to experience the Nantahala National Forest.
+There are also popular riverside spots for food, drinks, and recreation, as well as cozy local cafés that are perfect for a quiet start to the day.
+With great outfitters, trails, and local dining close by, Hideaway Point is perfectly positioned for exploring the Gorge.

 Bryson City

 Just ten minutes from Hideaway Point, Bryson City is a small, quintessential North Carolina town and a gateway to Great Smoky Mountains National Park.
-It’s home to the Great Smoky Mountains Railroad, which offers scenic rides through the Nantahala Gorge year-round, including the popular Polar Express in winter.
+It’s home to a historic railroad that offers scenic rides through the Nantahala Gorge year-round, including a popular themed train experience in winter.
 You can often hear the train whistle from our porches.

-Bryson City has everything you need for a day in town or a break between outdoor adventures—local shops like Bryson City Outdoors for gear and gifts, One Twenty Main for curated art and homewares, and Bryson Bakery & Market for coffee and baked goods.
-Families may enjoy a stop at the Appalachian Rivers Aquarium or the Fly Fishing Museum of the Southern Appalachians—both small, informative, and easy to explore.
+Bryson City has everything you need for a day in town or a break between outdoor adventures—locally owned shops for outdoor gear and gifts, thoughtfully curated art and home goods, and cozy bakeries and cafés for coffee and fresh pastries.
+Families may enjoy a stop at small, informative local museums focused on river ecosystems and regional fly fishing—both easy to explore and well-suited for a relaxed visit.

 Rivers and roads